 - Avoid Fried and Processed Foods

 Who doesn’t love a good donut or french fry?
-Unfortunately, medical research indicates that you really can have too much of a good thing … Aside from the obvious ways these foods can interfere with weight management, it has been observed that the Advanced Glycation End products (AGEs) in these foods are associated with increased inflammation—a huge concern from anyone suffering from an inflammatory disease like osteoarthritis.
+Unfortunately, medical research indicates that you really can have too much of a good thing … Aside from the obvious ways these foods can interfere with weight management, it has been observed that the Advanced Glycation End products (AGEs) in these foods are associated with increased inflammation—a huge concern for anyone suffering from an inflammatory disease like osteoarthritis.
 The AGEs “proliferate when foods are heated, pasteurized, dried, smoked, fried or grilled.”

 If you (understandably) cannot eliminate these foods from your diet completely, at least consider cutting back on them.
 Find ways to substitute items like raw fruits and veggies instead.